ansys/pymapdl/doc/source/contribution_and_api/unit_testing.rst

 Unit tests are in the `tests <pymapdl_tests_>`_ directory inside this repository.
 All the tests that you will find in this directory are not unit tests.
 Some of them are integration tests.
-The difference between an unit test and an integration one is that integration tests will test several units of the code and ensure that they work together.
+The difference between a unit test and an integration test is that the latter will test several units of the code and ensure that they work together.

 To verify that all the code is properly tested, we need to make sure that every piece